kobmaki/kobmon-check/doc/40-A-check_kobmon_hostname.md

 ## Use case: Where is my IP?

-In an cluster you switch an IP.
+In a cluster you switch an IP.
 Sometimes you want to know on which host is your ip.
 Run this check agains the cluster ip and you see where it is.